UsabilityEngineering/ux-portfolio-mnguyen1996/j01/README.md

 ![costco](costco.jpg)

+I noticed that there is a very small panel that includes a symbol that represents NFC.

 Suprisingly, Costco Gasoline now accepts Apple Pay or most debt or credit cards that comes with NFC chip.
+With this feature being fully functional, I believe it fulfills multiple goals.